The employee value proposition is a positioning statement designed to share the primary reason why a person should “work for you”.

 After you collect all your data and translate it into useful insights, the next step is to extract what’s most meaningful and structure it as a suite of statements.

-And also imagine that your core list of attributes and competencies (the ones extracted from the research above) is as follows: Professional over time.
+Attributes and Competencies: Professional over time.
 Confident yet humble.
 Ability to self-monitor.
 Intellectually curious.
 Disciplined.
 Possess an achievement orientation.
 Accountability goes with responsibility.
 Continuous learners.
-Proof they care for and respect others.
+Care for and respect others.

-If this were all your real data, you would probably begin to notice that the word “accountability” is mentioned quite often.
-This might be enough to lead you to include it in your suite of aspirational and authentic values used to explain work and life inside the company.
-Your list of value statements might begin to look something like this below:
+If this were your real data, you might focus on the word “accountability”.
+Depending on how many times it was brought up in the surveys, you might determine it's important enough to include in your set of aspirational and authentic values used to explain work and life inside the company.
+After a while, your list of value statements might begin to look something like this below:

 - “We have a continuous learning environment”